-Standard 2 (2.1 - 2.9)Children's opinions, and those of their families or significant others, are sought over key decisions which are likely to affect their daily life and their future.
+Children's opinions, and those of their families or significant others, are sought over key decisions which are likely to affect their daily life and their future.
 Feedback is given following consultations.

-Key Findings and EvidenceStandard met?4The responses from pupils to the questionnaires showed that they felt that staff asked their opinions about the school.
+The responses from pupils to the questionnaires showed that they felt that staff asked their opinions about the school.
+One young person said that staff 'listen to you and take you seriously'.
 They referred to the school council and group meetings as formal structures where consultation takes place and where pupils are able to raise issues and make decisions about the running of the school.
-The pupils were able to give a number of examples of where their opinions have made a difference to how the school is run including the provision of water machines around the school, a change of uniform for post-16 pupils,
+The pupils were able to give a number of examples of where their opinions have made a difference to how the school is run including the provision of water machines around the school, the development for facilities for car maintenance, the opportunities for boys and girls to socialise in each other's groups on an evening, and the provision of different activities.

-The school has a number of mechanisms to find out pupils opinions, including a complaints book in the dining room, a suggestions box, being involved in school assembles, and there was written evidence that pupil's views were sought following any significant incident.
-The inspector read the minutes to the school council.
+The school has a number of mechanisms to find out pupils opinions, including school council, a complaints book in the dining room, a suggestions box, being involved in school assembles, and there was written evidence that pupil's views were sought following any significant incident.
+The inspector met with the Chair of the school council and read the minutes to the school council.
 This meets each month with two elected representatives from each class.
 Pupils are elected to the post of Chair, Vice Chair, and Secretary.
 The minutes showed that the council discussed all aspects of school life.

 Meetings take place weekly for each residential group and are documented.
-The inspector observed the senior boys group meeting.
-The young people chaired this and they also recorded the minutes.
+The inspector observed the immediate boys group meeting.
+A young person chaired the meeting.
 The meeting provided an opportunity for both young people and staff to raise and discuss issues; and decide which activities they wanted to do the following week.
+Staff encouraged all the young people present to contribute and express their views.

 There was written evidence in pupil's files that they participate in decisions about their daily lives on an individual basis through work with their key workers, and make a significant contribution to their annual reviews.
+Young people were also involved in developing school policies including the key worker and behavioural policy.

 There was evidence that the school works particularly hard to develop good links with pupil's families through home/school agreements and diaries, half termly bulletins giving details of school events, parent's evening and annual reviews, and to include them in decisions about the school and their children's progress.
-The head of care informed the inspector that parents were invited to contribute to the development of school policies.
-Responses to the parent's questionnaire showed that parents felt that their opinions were asked their opinions decisions affecting their child, that they were encouraged to visit the school and made to feel welcomed, and had the opportunity to meet with the board of governors.
-The school was particularly good at gathering the views of parents.
-They recorded parent's comments from parent's evening, comments on school reports and about school events, and letters from parents.
-There was evidence that the school evaluated this feedback.
+Responses to the parent's questionnaire showed that parents felt that their opinions were asked their opinions decisions affecting their child, that they were encouraged to visit the school and made to feel welcomed.